-Quality Youth Services works closely with the Utah Department of Human Services: Child and Family Services and the Utah Department of Juvenile Justice.
-We work hard to improve the lives of the children in our care.
+Quality Youth Services works closely with the Utah Department of Human Services' Child and Family Services (DCFS) and the Utah Department of Juvenile Justice (JJS).
+We work hard to improve the lives of the children, youth, and their families we work with.

 We work for youth and families, and we conscientiously try to do what works for kids the first time.
 We offer a team approach to focus on the entire system.
-Programming includes individual, family and group therapy, medication management, psychosocial rehabilitation services, and other skills groups.
+This programming includes individual, family, and group therapy, medication management, psychosocial rehabilitation services, and other skills groups.
 We also provide mentoring and tracking for the youth in our care.

-We apply a systems approach to the youth we work with.
+We apply a multisystemic approach to the youth we work with.
 We focus on treating the whole person within the system they live when possible.

-We provide Foster/Proctor Care and a Transition to Adult Living program for our youth.
+Likewise, we provide Foster/Proctor Care as well as a Transition to Adult Living (TAL) program for our youth.

 STATE OF UTAH